GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/index.md

 subhead: 'Learn about developing extensions for Chrome.'
 description: 'Documentation for Chrome extensions developers.'
 date: 2020-11-09
-updated: 2023-02-21
+updated: 2023-10-18
 ---

+Google Chrome Extensions are applications that run inside the Chrome browser and provide additional functionality, integration with third party websites or services, and customized browsing experiences.
 These pages contain guides and reference information for developers who want to create extensions for the Chrome browser.

 If you're not sure where to begin, have a look at the following starting pages: